Intussusception - Quick Consult

 1. Imaging:

-• Air contrast enema study – is the standard procedure for diagnosis and treatment for children with high suspicion of intussusception.
+• Air contrast enema study – Is the standard procedure for diagnosis and treatment for children with high suspicion of intussusception.

 2. Labs: